Course Outline

 • Threads and standard containers

-• Exception handling in threads C++14
+• Error handling in C++14 threads

-• Simple rules of mutual exclusion
+• Simple mutual exclusion rules

 • Concepts (types) of available locking objects